MonsterDeveloper/java-telegram-bot-tutorial/lesson-3.-logging.md

 ![Beautiful Logs 2](https://github.com/MonsterDeveloper/java-telegram-bot-tutorial/raw/master/media/Bot_Logging_2.png "Beautiful Logging 2")

 Well, thats all for now.
-In the next lesson we will learn about [webhooks](https://core.telegram.org/bots/api#setwebhook).
+In the next lesson we will learn how to make your messages more beautiful with [unicode emojis:)](https://en.wikipedia.org/wiki/Emoji).